cdl-geneseo/geneseo-dictionary/C/Chillaxin.md

 # Chillaxin'

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chillaxin'

 Created by  Unknown User (tjc13), last modified by  Unknown User (kla8) on Nov 20, 2012

 Chillaxin' (VB): chilling and relaxing.
 To be doing mindless activities while sitting or laying down to de-stress and have fun.Definition of approximately 88% of those surveyed.(F06) (new word) Unknown by approximately 12% of those surveyed.70% of those surveyed correctly identified the term.
 K. Andryshak, 2012